woodentoken/dotfiles/README.md

 certainly, it gets a little hard to parse at the mid depths, still, felt like a nice little thing to do.

-working allowing directory depth jumping, like typing cd5 to go back 5 directories.
+I am working allowing directory depth jumping, like typing cd5 to go back 5 directories.
 That would be integrated with a labeling scheme in the current directory, WIP

 ### zsh